Graduate Certificate Programs

 Prior to enrolling in any course, the student must ensure that either the prerequisites for the course, if any, have been met, or he or she must obtain approval from course instructor to waive the requirement.
 Students must have a PC with access to the internet and a UF Gatorlink account.
 High-speed connections to the internet are a prerequisite.

-Enrollment is restricted to one graduate certificate program offered in the Soil and Water Science Department.
-Requests for enrollment in more than one graduate certificate program offered in the Soil and Water Science Department will not be approved.
+Enrollment is restricted to one graduate certificate program offered in the Soil and Water Sciences Department.
+Requests for enrollment in more than one graduate certificate program offered in the Soil and Water Sciences Department will not be approved.

 Request Graduate Certificate & Designation Of Completion of Graduate Certificate on UF Transcript

-At the beginning of the semester in which you are taking your last course or courses in the graduate certificate program, please visit student isis and apply for graduate certificate.
+At the beginning of the semester in which you are taking your last course or courses in the graduate certificate program, please visit ONE.UF and apply for graduate certificate.